ccinkosky/cinko-dev-stash/README.md

 });

 /**
- * Store a string for 10 minutes (600 seconds) with a refresh function that will
+ * Store a string for 10 minutes (600 seconds) with a refresh
- * set a new value whenever the cached item expires.
+ * function that willvset a new value whenever the cached item
+ * expires.
  */
 window.stash.set('some-key', 'old value', 600, () => {
     return 'new value';